 In our home, we don't have a dedicated pantry 'room' like many new-build homes.
 Instead, our 90-year-old home has an awkwardly deep, store-all cupboard in the mudroom.
 While it's felt impossible to organize, I'm still holding out hope -- especially after seeing something these pantry makeovers!
 Continue Reading

-There was nothing terrible about this entryway.
-But there was nothing great about it either.
-It had potential, but it just needed the right eye to turn it into something beautiful.
-Luckily, that happened.
-Keep reading to see the stunning transformation.
+There was nothing terrible about this living room.
+But there was nothing great either.
+And it had so much potential!
+Luckily, its owner had a vision and was able to transform it into something beautiful.
+Click through to see the stunning final space.